Shafin580/evatix-contacts-api-test/README.md

 * Please change the postman environment variable (baseUrl) according to your laravel app running on local host and port

+* Please do not forget to update environment variable (token) after each login with the new token

 ### Note: The .env file is already included in the repo for easier project setup and the project is also connected to remote mysql database so no need to run migration commands.